How do I request rederivation of a line?

 Selection of optimal single guide RNA (sgRNA) sequences is performed using the algorithm developed by the Zhang laboratory (MIT) which allows identification of sgRNAs with the lowest potential for off-target modifications.
 Whilst every effort is made to avoid off-target modifications, MEGA cannot guarantee that they will not be present in founder mice.
 A list of potential off-target sites can be provided to the client for them to analyse if they wish.
 Even if present, off-target modifications are extremely unlikely to be linked to the desired mutation and can be removed by backcrossing to wild-type mice for 2-3 generations.

-Simultaneous modification of up to four genes has been performed in Level 1 Projects (Gene KO or larger deletions) and is offered for a cost of $7,000 plus $1,500 for each additional targeted gene.
+Simultaneous modification of up to four genes has been performed in Level 1 Projects (Gene KO or larger deletions).
+There is a small additional cost for each additional targeted gene.
 Inactivation of multiple genes results in only a minor extension of the Project timeline (2-3 weeks) and is a rapid and cost-effective way to obtain gene KOs instead of importing, re-deriving and cross breeding of existing GM mouse lines.

 An absence of births and/or founders often means that inactivation of the targeted gene results in embryonic lethality.
 The likelihood of this occurring will be discussed with the client before the Project commences.
 If no founders have been obtained after a reasonable period the MEGA team will contact the client to discuss project termination.
 The upfront payment of 50% of the total project cost is not refunded on project termination.